coder-Madhavi360/local-rag-shared/README.md

 - Lightweight hallucination and answer-quality evaluation
 - Streamlit interface for interactive experimentation

-## System Architecture
+## Architecture Explanation

-The system follows a modular RAG architecture.
-Documents are ingested, chunked, embedded, and indexed locally.
-At query time, relevant chunks are retrieved, reranked, and passed to a local LLM with citation-aware prompting.
-The generated answer is evaluated using local heuristic metrics and displayed alongside confidence scores and retrieved evidence.
-Persistent ChromaDB vector storage is used to maintain embeddings and retrieved knowledge across sessions.
+The system is organized as a fully local RAG pipeline.
+Documents are first ingested and split into manageable chunks.
+Each chunk is embedded using a SentenceTransformer model and stored in a persistent ChromaDB vector store for semantic retrieval.

+When a user asks a question, the system retrieves candidate chunks using hybrid retrieval with ChromaDB semantic search and BM25 keyword search.
+A cross-encoder reranker then scores each query-context pair to improve precision.
+The highest-ranked chunks are passed to the local LLM using a citation-aware prompt, allowing the answer to reference supporting evidence.

+After generation, the system computes confidence and hallucination-related metrics using lightweight local heuristics.
+The final response, citations, evaluation scores, confidence score, and retrieved context are shown to the user for transparency.

 ## Design Principles